malfunkt/hyperfox/README.md

 See the [download](https://hyperfox.org/download) page for binary builds and compilation instructions.

-## A common example: hyperfox with arpspoof on Linux
+## A common example: hyperfox with arpfox on Linux

 The following example assumes that Hyperfox is installed on a Linux box (host) on which you have root access or sudo privileges and that the target machine is connected on the same LAN as the host.

-We are going to use the `arpspoof` tool, which is part of the [dsniff][4] suite, to alter the ARP table of the target machine in order to make it redirect its traffic to Hyperfox instead of to the legitimate LAN gateway.
+We are going to use the [arpfox][4] tool to alter the ARP table of the target machine in order to make it redirect its traffic to Hyperfox instead of to the legitimate LAN gateway.
 This is an ancient technique known as [ARP spoofing][6].

 First, identify both the local IP of the legitimate gateway and its matching network interface.